 Indonesia’s Ministry of Manpower has issued an eagerly awaited decree on those positions that can be held by expatriate employees in various business sectors.
 SSEK, led by Stephen Igor Warokka and Angky Banggaditya, was heavily involved in the process of helping to shape the contents of the decree.

 SSEK partners Dewi Savitri Reni and Fransiscus Rodyanto were featured speakers at an energy and mineral resources legal training event organized by the Business Law Society at the University of Indonesia Faculty of Law.

 SSEK partners Rusmaini Lenggogeni and Syahdan Z. Aziz recently led a full-day Indonesia HR Employment Law Masterclass in Singapore, providing a comprehensive overview of the Indonesian labor law landscape and regulatory updates.

-Fahrul S. Yusuf, the supervising partner of SSEK’s labor and employment practice, has contributed the Indonesia chapter to Lexology Getting the Deal Through – Labour & Employment 2019.
-Fahrul provides an overview of Indonesian labor law.
+SSEK's Fahrul S. Yusuf and Mohammad K. Bratawijaya have contributed the Indonesia chapter to Lexology Getting the Deal Through – e-Commerce 2020, where they provide an overview of Indonesian e-Commerce law.

-SSEK Legal Consultants and First Law International are offering a compliance working session on Thursday, August 1, to help companies refresh their internal familiarity with anti-corruption legislation and develop skills that may be used to spot potential issues.
-This event is complimentary for SSEK clients (IDR 3 million for non-clients), but space is limited.
+SSEK and First Law International recently led a compliance training session designed to help companies refresh their internal familiarity with anti-corruption legislation in Indonesia and develop skills that may be used to spot potential issues.